thalyssonbs/Pic16DHT22/README.md

-## Assembly code for serial communication between PIC16F877A and DHT22
+## Assembly instructions for serial communication between PIC16F877A and DHT22

 The physical circuit assembled is shown by the figure below!